minigridems/SERC-ENERYGY-METERING-MOBILE-APP/README.md

-# SERC Energy Monitor Android App
+# SERC Energy Monitoring Android App
 ### Introduction
-The SERC Energy monitoring app is a companion Android app for the [Emoncms](https://emoncms.org/) platform (which is part of the [OpenEnergyMonitor](https://openenergymonitor.org/) project) for [Strathmore Energy Research Center](https://serc.strathmore.edu/).
+The SERC Energy monitoring app is a companion Android app for the [Emoncms](https://emoncms.org/) platform (which is part of the [OpenEnergyMonitor](https://openenergymonitor.org/) project) for [Strathmore Energy Research Center (SERC)](https://serc.strathmore.edu/).
 The app is partly based on [this tutorial](https://learn.openenergymonitor.org/electricity-monitoring/other-software/AndroidAppPart1) on the OpenEnergyMonitoring website.

 Main Screen                                   |  Graph Parameters                           |  Graph            |Settings
 :--------------------------------------------:|:-------------------------------------------:|:-------------------------------------------:|:-------------------------------------------: